profsmith89/ctps/_sources/chap16.md

 The strings are different.
 ```

-The command `make` invokes the C compiler and hides most all the complicated compilation process, which I further hid with the `-s` flag that tells `make` to be silent while it does its work.
-This command produces two files:
+The command `make` invokes the C compiler and hides the complicated compilation process, which I further hid with the `-s` flag that tells `make` to be silent while it does its work.
+This command produces a file called `fun` in your current working directory.
+It is a binary that will execute when invoked as a command.
+It includes binary instructions corresponding to the C statements in `fun.c` and *the runtime system* that is needed for a program to run on its own.

-* `fun.o`, which is the machine code for the routine we wrote.
-While it contains machine instructions, you can't run it because it's incomplete.[^fn4]
-* `fun`, which is a binary that will execute when invoked as a command.
-It includes the binary instructions in `fun.o` and *the runtime system* that is needed for a program to run on its own.
 The runtime system includes items like the code for C's builtin library.
 In Python, the runtime system is part of the interpreter.

 ## Why compile?